 - Infertility or other issues with sexual function

 - Loss of menstrual periods

-	- Thin skin, easy bruising and red stretch marks, usually on the abdomen
+- Thin skin, easy bruising, and red marks, usually on the abdomen

 - High blood pressure

 - Diabetes mellitus